hdiiofficial/Hydra-Userbot/README.md

 # Hydra UB [ BETA ]

-A modular telegram Python Userbot running on python3 with an Sqlalchemy, mongodb database.
+A modular telegram Python Userbot running on python3 with an Sqlalchemy.

 `This UserBot Not Hack Someone Account This UB created For Fun